-An investigator may participate (as a PI, co-PI or senior personnel) in only one CBC proposal submitted to this competition.
+An investigator may participate (as a PI or senior personnel) in only one CCI-I proposal and associated preproposal submitted to this competition.
+It is the responsibility of the PI to insure that all senior personnel do not appear on more than one CCI-I proposal or more than one pre-proposal.
+Should any of these individuals appear on more than one CCI-I proposal or pre-proposal, all such proposals will be returned without review.
 The PI must be affiliated with a U.S. academic institution or non-profit research organization.
-Other investigators may be affiliated with U.S. academic institutions, non-profit research organizations, industry, national laboratories and international organizations.
-Unaffiliated scientists are also eligible for support under a proposal submitted by an eligible organization.
-CBC award funds may not go directly to industry, government laboratories or international organizations.
-The PI listed on the cover sheet must be affiliated with the proposing institution.
-While these proposals will reflect the research of many investigators, only the name of the PI, and no names of Co-PIs, should appear on the cover sheet.
+Other investigators may be affiliated with U.S. academic institutions, non-profit research organizations, industry, government laboratories and international organizations.
+Unaffiliated scientists may also be eligible for support under a proposal submitted by an eligible organization.
+CCI award funds may not go directly to industry, government laboratories or international organizations.